maheshsvm/html-cheetsheet/README.md

 # HTML CheetSheet
-This html cheetsheet contains mostly used html codes
+This html cheetsheet contains mostly used html codes.